model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 When Kani tells us both of these methods yield the same exact result, that gives us additional confidence that we haven't overlooked something.

 </details>

+## Failures that Kani cannot spot

+Check out [Limitations](./limitations.md) for information on the checks that Kani doesn't perform.